bonsai-rx/pulsepal/README.md

-# pulsepal
+# Bonsai - PulsePal Library

-Bonsai Library for interfacing with PulsePal devices
+Bonsai Library containing modules for interfacing with the PulsePal pulse train generator.